 There may be instances when the generation resource(s) connected to a tap line will desensitize the network relays and not allow proper protection.
 Additionally, design constraints (e.g., limitations on power line carrier or transfer trip communications channels) may prove unresolvable without system upgrades including line reconductoring, expanding communication channels, building a breaker ring station, or interfacing to the transmission system through a more distant POI.
 A detailed protection study will be required to determine if a breaker ring station or other upgrades are required regardless of the generation resource’s size.

-Figure 3: Typical Tap Line Customer Generation Interconnection Station (Generation Resource < 20 MW)
+Figure 3: Typical Tap Line Customer Generation Interconnection Station (Generation Resources ≤ 20 MW)

-Figure 4: Typical Tap Line Customer Generation Interconnection Station (Generation Resource > 20 MW)
+Figure 4: Typical Tap Line Customer Generation Interconnection Station (Generation Resources > 20 MW)

 Radial Transmission Line Interconnection